ga4gh/va-spec/docs/source/introduction.rst

 -------------

-The document below provides an high-level introduction to VA-Spec models, development processes, and modes of use - with links to separate pages for additional details.
+This introduction provides an high-level overview of VA-Spec models, development processes, and modes of use - with links to separate pages for additional details.

-For a hands on experience with VA-Spec data, see the simple Variant Pathogenicity Statement example here (TO DO).

 Modeling Foundations
 ####################